Saskatchewan Highway 969

 Highway 969 is a provincial highway in the north-east region of the Canadian province of Saskatchewan.
-It runs from Highway 2 to Highway 165.
+It runs from the CanAm Highway (Highway 2) to Highway 165.
 Highway 969 is about 115 km long.

 Route description

 Highway 969 begins at Highway 2 just east of Prince Albert National Park.
 From there, the road heads east and then swings to the northeast.
 Highway 969 enters the town of Montreal Lake, which is named after the nearby Montreal Lake.
 Highway 926 meets Highway 969 just to the east of Montreal Lake and heads east from there.
 Now paralleling the lake, Highway 969 passes through Timber Bay.

 The highway then heads north to the beginning of Montreal River where the original community of Molanosa was located and then continues north to its northern terminus at Highway 165.
 Highway 969 comes within a few hundred metres of the exact geographical centre of the province of Saskatchewan, which is near the community of Molanosa.